KLab-UT/CatPop/README.md

 generates a p-value distribution plot, along with graphs that show the association of between/within ecotype comparisons, and additionally returns the genes of significance.

-There is also a number generator to ensure the accuracy of your data.
+There is also a random number generator to ensure the accuracy of your data.

 # Contents
+* Program Requirements
-* Instructions to implement your comparisons
+* Instructions
+* Outputs
+* Other Information
-* Flow of Data and Outputs
+* Flow of Data
-* Other information

-# Instructions
 ### Program Requirements
 To get the full usage out of the repository, you will need:
 1. Git
 2. Latest version of Python
 3. R, with the packages ggplot2, reshape2, and tidyverse

+# Instructions
 ### Step 1: Cloning the Repository
 1. Ensure you have git installed.
 Instructions on installing git can be found [here](https://git-scm.com/downloads)